Potato22/PortableOrbCursor/README.md

 - if the cursor is on the web page or not.
 - react to any attribute links.
 ![orbCursor](./attribute.png)
-- Optionally you can assign a specific element for the Orb to react in the js.
-In this example, the element is given data: `orbReact = "true"`
+- Optionally you can assign a specific element for the Orb to react.
+In this example, the element is given attribute: `orbReact = "true"`
 ![orbCursor](./react.gif)
 ###### `image of Inabakumori`